Nairobi

-Nairobi (Note: /naɪˈroʊbi/ ny-ROH-bee) (abbreviated as NBO, NBI or NRB) is the capital and largest city of Kenya, located in the south-central part of the country.
-As of 2024, it has a population of 4.8 million and a metropolitan population of 5.7 million, making it the 11th most populous city in Africa.
-Nicknamed the “Green City in the Sun,” Nairobi is uniquely notable for being the only capital city in the world that hosts a national park within its boundaries, and its name originates from the Maasai phrase Enkare Nyirobi, meaning “place of cool waters."
+Nairobi (/naɪˈroʊbi/ ny-ROH-bee) (Jiji kuu la Nairobi, in Swahili), is the capital and largest city of Kenya, located in the south-central part of the country.
+As of 2026, it has a population of 5.6 million and a metropolitan population of 15.95 million, making it the 8th most populous city in Africa and the 4th most populous metropolitan area.
+The city goes beyond its borders and has expanded into neighbouring counties, making it the 4th largest metropolitan area in Africa.

+Nicknamed the "Green City under the Sun", Nairobi is uniquely notable for being the only capital city in the world that hosts a national park within its boundaries.
+Its name originates from the Maasai phrase Enkare Nyirobi, meaning "place of cool waters".

-As the capital of the country, Nairobi is home to the Kenyan Parliament Buildings, the State House and the Supreme Court Building.
+As the national capital, Nairobi is home to the Kenyan Parliament Buildings, the State House and the Supreme Court Building.
 It is the major financial and economic hub of East Africa, hosting thousands of Kenyan businesses and international companies and organisations, including the United Nations Environment Programme (UN Environment) and the United Nations Office at Nairobi (UNON).
 The Nairobi Securities Exchange (NSE) is one of the largest stock exchanges in Africa and the second-oldest exchange on the continent.
-It is Africa's fourth-largest stock exchange in terms of trading volume, capable of making 10 million trades a day.
-Nairobi joined the UNESCO Global Network of Learning Cities in 2010.
+It is Africa's fourth-largest stock exchange by trading volume, capable of processing 10 million trades a day.
+Nairobi is considered a global city and was ranked as a "Beta World City" by the Globalisation and World Cities Research Network as of 2024.

 Nairobi was founded in 1898 by colonial authorities in British East Africa, as a rail depot on the Uganda–Kenya Railway.
-It was favoured by the authorities as an ideal resting place due to its high elevation, temperate climate, and adequate water supply.
+The authorities favoured it as an ideal resting place due to its high elevation, temperate climate, and adequate water supply.
 The town quickly grew to replace Mombasa as the capital of Kenya in 1907.

 After independence in 1963, Nairobi became the capital of the Republic of Kenya.
 During Kenya's early period, the city became a centre for the coffee, tea and sisal industries.
-The successive post-independence governments have built and turned Nairobi into a modern metropolitan city with a diverse population and a growing economy.
+Successive post-independence governments have built and turned Nairobi into a modern metropolitan city with a diverse population and a growing economy.